devstoriesplayground/barcode-scanner/README.md

-Mobile Barcode Scanner using the Google Play services, mobile vision api.
+Mobile Barcode Scanner using the Google Play Service- Mobile Vision API.

 This application reads different kinds of barcode format such as: